netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    The meanings of the symbols in tree diagrams are defined in
    {{?RFC8340}}.

-Also, this document uses the YANG terminology defined in {{Section 3 of !RFC7950}}.
+This document uses the YANG terminology defined in {{Section 3 of !RFC7950}}.

+The document makes use of the following term:

+icalendar:
+: Refers to Internet Calendaring per {{!RFC5545}}.

+System:
+: Refers to an entity that host a schedule that is managed using the YANG module defined in this document.

 #  Module Overview {#sec-overview}